OptionPlus/PHIPs/index.md

 # Contributing

+1. Clone the repository
+2. There is a template for PHIP, [PHIP-0 here](content/phip-0.md)
-First review PHIP-0.
-Then clone the repository and add your PHIP to it.
-There is a template PHIP [here](content/phip-0.md).
-Then submit a Pull Request to OptionPlus's [PHIPs repository](https://github.com/OptionPlus/PHIPs).
+3. Copy PHIP-0 and rework it to your PHIP
+4. Then submit a Pull Request to OptionPlus's [PHIPs repository](https://github.com/OptionPlus/PHIPs).

 # Proposals